mjpitz/cognative/README.md

 Cognative is intended to provide a base layer that your company can build on top of.
 Want to add a queue before your data hits the warehouse?
 Feel free to add which ever queuing technology your organization prefers.
-Cognative is a [portmanteau][] that takes an acronym of the technologies involved (listed below) and the suffix "native" which means "of indigenous origin or growth".
+Cognative is a [portmanteau][] that takes an acronym of the technologies involved (listed below) and the suffix "native" from the "cloud native" space, meaning "of indigenous origin".

 [portmanteau]: https://www.merriam-webster.com/dictionary/portmanteau